Wildlander-mod/wildlander-mod.github.io/_12Cheat-Sheets/Spell-Research---Cheat-Sheet-(Alchemy).md

  Strength  = ((Sum of effect Magnitudes / (10)) + (Sum of effect Durations/(300)))

-{: .note}
->
-> If the Strength of the potion is greater than 5 - you get no solutions for the Effects.

 **Ingredient characteristics**
 * The item characteristics are Solutions items defined in the import script - you will always get every one of these
 * Strength of the potions for characteristics is hard-coded